esl-epfl/sz-validation-framework/dataIo/bids/README_chbmit.md

 ### Practical information to access the data

-The orginal Physionet CHB-MIT Scalp EEG Database is available on the [Physionet website](https://physionet.org/content/chbmit/1.0.0/).
+The original Physionet CHB-MIT Scalp EEG Database is available on the [Physionet website](https://physionet.org/content/chbmit/1.0.0/).

 ## Overview